gri573/voxlementary/README.md

 Complementary shaders by EminGT, based on BSL shaders by Capt Tatsu, with coloured voxel flood fill lighting added by gri573

-Shadow quality needs to be set to 1x for this shaderpack to work, Optifine G8 previews or later are required.
+Shadow quality needs to be set to 1x for this shaderpack to work, Optifine G7 or later is required, Mac devices are unsupported.

+To install this shaderpack, either clone the repository directly into your shaderpacks folder or (in a web browser) click on `Code`, then `download ZIP`, then put the downloaded zip file directly in your shaderpack folder.

 This project is not finished: light leaking may occur.

 Credits:

  - Capt Tatsu        - Complementary is based on his brilliant work from BSL.
-And he is the one that gave me the idea of publishing my BSL edit.
-Complementary wouldn't exist without him
+And he is the one that gave EminGT the idea of publishing their BSL edit.
+Complementary and Voxlementary wouldn't exist without him
- - EminGT            - The developer of Complementary
+ - EminGT            - The developer of Complementary, who is amazingly patient when answering my questions about different parts of Complementary's internals
  - Chocapic13        - Previous frame reprojection, Jitter offset (+ probably more)
  - Robobo1221        - Volumetric light
  - Horizon Zero Dawn - GGX area light approximation